 The ITS-in-a-box consists of a DUT, a chart tablet, an internal lighting system, and a plastic box that's laser cut from CAD drawings (shown in Figure 1).

-To get started, download the latest ITS-in-a box mechanical drawings.
+To get started, download the latest Rev. 1a production files.

 Figure 1.
 Mechanical drawing of ITS-in-a-box